timgws/OSeXy/README.md

 5. Download and install [MAMP](https://www.mamp.info)
 6. Download IE8, IE9 and IE10 VMs from [modern.ie](https://www.modern.ie/en-us/virtualization-tools#downloads)

-## Warning

-This script is designed to be run on a new, fresh, cleanly installed Mac.

-Not doing so may have unintended consiquences.

-This script will clear your Dock, and may change a handful of settings.

 ## How to use

     ## Download OSeXy from Git/GitHub